kwertyops/byte-of-python/dudraw_quickstart.md

         done = True
 ```

-## How do I save my image in a file
+## How do I save my image in a file?

    Use the `dudraw.save()` function.
 You can output either .png files or .jpg files.
 The extension you use in the file name determines what file type is output.
    Here's an example of a program that draws a very simple picture, and saves the output to two files, one .png and one .jpg: